 Two Houses Of Parliament In India – Composition And Functions

 According to Article 79 of the Indian constitution, the Indian Parliament consists of the President and the two Houses.
-The two Houses are known respectively as the council of States and the House of the People.
+The two Houses are known respectively as the Council of States (Rajya Sabha) and the House of the People (Lok Sabha).

 The House of the People (Lower House or Lok Sabha)